erikvanoosten/sentries/README.md

 * Building a sentry chain is easiest by mixing in `SentrySupport` and use method `sentry` as in the example above.
 * It is permitted to use the same sentry in multiple sentry chains.
 * The sentry that limits durations should NOT be used from a `Future` or from an `Actor`.
 Futures and actors have other mechanisms to deal with timeouts that are more suited.
+(This will be resolved in a later version.)

 * JMX control is started with the following:
 ```scala